-- 5.1.2 Qualified part-time employees shall be entitled to vacation leave with pay on a pro-rated basis based on their regularly scheduled weekly hours... - 5.1.3 Requests for vacation leave must be approved by the department manager or appointing authority.
-Vacation leave shall be taken within 120 calendar days following the end of the fiscal year in which it is first available, unless a request for extension has been approved.
-The department manager, or appointing authority, may grant an extension of a further 120 days in which to use the prior year's vacation.

-- 5.1.4 Employees who have exhausted all their sick leave benefits may, with the approval of the department manager, or appointing authority, have their absence charged to vacation. - 5.1.5.
-Upon termination employees are eligible for payment for unused vacation time.
-In the event of a death, the payment will be made pursuant to the laws of Massachusetts... - Employees who return to work after layoff will be credited with the amount of their previous service for purposes of calculating their vacation eligibility under Section 5.1.1
+- 5.1.2 Qualified part-time employees shall be entitled to vacation leave with pay on a prorated basis based on their regularly scheduled weekly hours. - 5.1.3 Requests for vacation must be approved by the department manager or appointing authority.
+Vacation leave shall be taken within 120 calendar days following the end of the fiscal year in which it is first available, - 5.1.4 Employees who have exhausted all their sick leave benefits may, with the approval of the department manager, or appointing authority, have their absence charged to vacation. - 5.1.5 Upon termination employees are eligible for payment for unused vacation time.
+In the event of a death, the payment will be made pursuant to the laws of Massachusetts. - 5.1.6 Employees who return to work after layoff will be credited with the amount of their previous service for purposes of calculating their vacation eligibility under Section 5.1.1